Ceres Power (LON:CWR) Shares Down 14.8% – What’s Next?

-CWR has been the topic of several recent research reports.
-Jefferies Financial Group restated a “buy” rating and issued a GBX 460 price target on shares of Ceres Power in a research report on Friday, November 7th.
-Berenberg Bank lifted their target price on Ceres Power from GBX 300 to GBX 530 and gave the stock a “buy” rating in a report on Wednesday.
-Two analysts have rated the stock with a Buy rating, According to data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of GBX 495.
+A number of research firms have recently issued reports on CWR.
+Berenberg Bank upped their price objective on Ceres Power from GBX 300 to GBX 530 and gave the stock a “buy” rating in a report on Wednesday.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a GBX 460 target price on shares of Ceres Power in a research note on Friday, November 7th.
+Two equities research analysts have rated the stock with a Buy rating, According to data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of GBX 495.

-Ceres Power (LON:CWR – Get Free Report) last announced its earnings results on Friday, September 26th.
-The company reported GBX (10.14) earnings per share (EPS) for the quarter.
-Ceres Power had a negative net margin of 101.69% and a negative return on equity of 22.96%.
-Equities analysts expect that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current year.
+Ceres Power (LON:CWR – Get Free Report) last released its quarterly earnings data on Friday, September 26th.
+The company reported GBX (10.14) EPS for the quarter.
+Ceres Power had a negative return on equity of 22.96% and a negative net margin of 101.69%.
+As a group, analysts predict that Ceres Power Holdings plc will post -12.4426979 earnings per share for the current year.

 Ceres is a leading developer of clean energy technology: electrolysis for the creation of green hydrogen and fuel